mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/23/Day-155/">June 23, 2017</a></small></div>
 <p><strong>The director of national intelligence told House investigators that Trump seemed obsessed with the Russia probe</strong> and repeatedly asked him to publicly acknowledge there was no evidence of collusion.
 At a Senate hearing earlier this month, Dan Coats said Trump never  pressured him to do anything inappropriate, but refused to confirm or deny allegations that <a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/#1-two-intelligence-chiefs-repeatedly">Trump asked him to push back against the FBI probe</a> into collusion between the campaign and the Russian government. (<a href="http://www.nbcnews.com/news/us-news/coats-tells-house-investigators-president-trump-seemed-obsessed-russia-probe-n775756">NBC News</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/23/Day-155/">June 23, 2017</a></small></div>
-<p><strong>Trump: It's "bothersome" that Robert Mueller is "very, very good friends with Comey."</strong> He added that “there’s been no collusion, no obstruction, and virtually everybody agrees to that" and that Mueller's team of lawyers are "all Hillary Clinton supporters." (<a href="http://abcnews.go.com/Politics/trump-bothersome-special-counsel-robert-mueller-good-friends/story?id=48231152">ABC News</a>)</p>